SimonZhangITer/light-swiper/README.md

 ```javascript
 <script src="./swiper.min.js"></script>
 ```
-and now you can use `lightSwiper` function
+and now you can use the global variable `lightSwiper`

 ## Usage